patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/usage-and-behavior/filters/filters.md

 In this example, the result will be to show all items that have a status of stopped “OR” down “AND” are from vendor Samsung “OR” Hewlett-Packard “AND” match the keyword.

 #### When to use
-Use filter chips when:
+Use filter labels when:
 * The value of the applied filter is not shown on the control itself.
 * There is more than one value for a given facet.
 * There are boolean filter rules being applied.

-**Don’t use** filter chips when the current settings of the controls are sufficient to convey applied filters.
+**Don’t use** filter labels when the current settings of the controls are sufficient to convey applied filters.

 ### Badge count
 Badges are used to indicate a count.
 In filters, badges can be used in the following ways: